Ibyst/Website-Tutorial/README.md

 4/06/24 - missed one day, but anyways, now learnt more indepth about links and images

 5/06/24 - learnt about tables in HTML

+7/06/24 - missed a day again, learnt about lists, display values and div.